 The dollar rebounded in early trade after one of its worst performances against the yen on Tuesday, however, the picture changed dramatically after the FOMC announcement, prompting a sharp drop...

 Executives and guests of Scottsdale, Ariz.-based Taylor Morrison, visited the New York Stock Exchange (NYSE).

-To mark the occasion, Hyeon Joo Park, Chairman of Horizons ETFs’ parent company, Mirae Asset Global Investments, was joined by members of the company’s leadership team and rang the NYSE Opening Bell.
+To mark the occasion, Sheryl Palmer, President and CEO of Taylor Morrison, joined by members of the company’s management team, rang the Closing Bell.

 About Taylor Morrison (NYSE: TMHC)

 Headquartered in Scottsdale, Arizona, the Company operates in the U.S. under the Taylor Morrison and Darling Homes brands and in Canada under the Monarch brand.
 Taylor Morrison is a land developer and builder of single-family detached and attached homes serving a wide array of customers from...

 Irving, Texas-based La Quinta Holdings Inc., a leading owner, operator and franchisor of select-service hotels primarily serving the midscale and upper-midscale segments under the La Quinta brand, will visit the New York Stock Exchange (NYSE) on Wednesday, April 9 to celebrate the company’s completion of its initial public offering and first day of trading.
 La Quinta Holdings will begin trading on the NYSE today under the ticker symbol “LQ.”